icetan/abi-to-dhall/README.md

 abi-to-dhall out/abi/{DSToken,DSGuard}.abi
 ```

-Import the generated Dhall code and render a `Plan`.
-All generated Dhall code is
+Import the generated Dhall DSL code and render a `Plan`.
+All generated
-written to `./adt` and can be imported through the `./adt/package` file.
+Dhall code is written to `./atd` and can be imported through the `./atd/package`
+file.

 ```sh
 dhall <<EOF